madoke/jungle.madoke.org/content/_index.md

 ---
-title: "Reading awaits."
-authors:
-  - davidsimao
+title: "Welcome to the jungle"
 ---